torch-core/tep-vault-standard/TEPs-Vault.md

 TEP-4626 establishes a solid foundation for TON vaults, with potential for evolution as the ecosystem advances.
 The following extensions build on the current design:

-- **Extra Currency Integration**: Once Extra Currency adoption matures in TON DeFi (as noted in Rationale), it could be added to the `Asset` encoding, enabling more diverse multi-asset vaults and broader token support.
+- **Extra Currency Integration**: Once Extra Currency adoption matures in TON DeFi, it could be added to the `Asset` encoding, enabling more diverse multi-asset vaults and broader token support.

 - **Mint and Redeem Functions via Wallet Plugging**: If wallet plugging becomes more widespread on TON, future versions could incorporate ERC-4626-style mint/redeem operations, enhancing flexibility for direct asset pulls while aligning with evolving user habits.

-- **Gasless Vault Operations**: To improve UX, extensions could support gasless interactions (e.g., via meta-transactions or TON's emerging fee abstraction), reducing barriers for deposits/withdrawals without compromising security.
+- **Gasless Vault Operations**: To improve UX, extensions could support gasless interactions, reducing barriers for deposits/withdrawals without compromising security.

 These possibilities depend on TON's technical progress and community input.
 Contributions via discussions or PRs are encouraged to develop them further.